2ND PILLAR: PHYSICAL WELL BEING

 Nutrition & Sleep

 Students at Forte Strong are educated on the benefits of getting enough sleep and eating nutritious food because they are important for maintaining good physical health.
-Some nutritious food is provided initially when the enter the program and good nutritious but basic food is always made available to students.
+Some nutritious food is provided initially when they enter the program and good nutritious but basic food is always made available to students.
 While they are here, the focus is on learning to provide themselves with food and managing their sleep.
 Where there is a need, therapists and coaches support students in making a plan to take care of these critical needs and provide accountability so the students can get the feedback they need to make changes to their eating and sleeping habits.